 - Two letters of recommendation from faculty at your current medical school

-- If your undergraduate college has a Premedical Advisory Committee, a single letter of evaluation from the Committee is preferred and will fulfill all undergraduate letters of evaluation requirements.
+- If your undergraduate college or post-baccalaureate program had a Premedical Advisory Committee, a single letter of evaluation from the Committee will fulfill all undergraduate letters of evaluation requirements.
 A Committee letter does not require the names of individual letter writers.

-- If your undergraduate college does not have a premedical committee a total of three (3) letters of evaluation from undergraduate faculty are required.
-Two (2) letters must be from science faculty (e.g.) biology, chemistry, physics, bio-medical engineering, bio-engineering, etc. who have either taught you in a class OR supervised you in independent research for which you have received credit toward your science GPA.
-(Math is not considered a science course for the purposes of letters of evaluation.)
-The third letter must be from a non-science course.
+- If your undergraduate college or post-baccalaureate did not have a premedical committee a total of two (2) letters of evaluation from undergraduate faculty are required.
+The letters must be from science faculty (e.g.) biology, chemistry, physics, bio-medical engineering, bio-engineering, etc. who have either taught you in a class OR supervised you in research.

 Optional Letters of Evaluation

-Letters of evaluation from employers and/or volunteer clinical or community service experiences where you have spent significant amounts of time are highly recommended but not required.
+Letters of evaluation from employers and/or volunteer clinical or community service experiences where you have spent significant amounts of time are not required but accepted.

 Employment and/or volunteer clinical or community service work references do not substitute for academic references.
 They are considered supplemental to the required letters of evaluation.